-The US has lowered its travel warning for the United Arab Emirates to Level 3 -- "High" -- and advises its citizens to be fully vaccinated before traveling there.
-Saudi Arabia has also lifted its suspension of UAE travel.
+The US has raised its travel warning for the United Arab Emirates to Level 3 -- "High" -- and advises its citizens to be fully vaccinated before traveling there.

-As of October 13, the UAE has recorded 2,115 deaths related to Covid-19, with 953 new cases being recorded in the past week.
-Its vaccination roll-out has been swift.
-More than 86% of the population is now fully vaccinated, according to the John Hopkins Coronavirus Resource Center.
+As of January 18, the UAE has recorded 2,195 deaths related to Covid-19, with 20,050 new cases being recorded in the past week.
+Its vaccination roll-out has been swift and comprehensive.
+More than 94% of the population is now fully vaccinated, according to the John Hopkins Coronavirus Resource Center.